FloStapler2/PM_first-steps/README.md

 3. Using **ProM-tool** for analysis
    1. Create an XES-file with the *Convert CSV to XES*-Plugin
-   2. A Process flow was created with the *Heuristic Miner*
+   2. A Process flow was created with the *Heuristic Miner* <br>
       ![Process Flow_Heuristic Miner](/images/process_flow_HeuristicMiner_ProM.jpg "Process Flow mined with the Heuristic Miner")
-   3. Perform a Control flow analysis to find out the *Precision and Fitness* of the process model on the event log
+   3. Perform a Control flow analysis to find out the *Precision and Fitness* of the process model on the event log <br>
       ![Precision and Fitness](/images/precision_and_fitness_ProM.jpg "Precision and Fitness process model to Event-log")
-   4. Make a Performance analysis for time-related *Performance Evaluations*
+   4. Make a Performance analysis for time-related *Performance Evaluations* <br>
       ![Average sojourn time](/images/time_performance_evaluations_ProM.jpg "Average sojourn time per activity")

 ## Useful links:
 * Faker documentation: [here](https://faker.readthedocs.io/en/master/)
 * ProM tool: [here](https://promtools.org/)
+* Link to IID-Framework?

+***
+### Author:
+Florian Obersteiner